VIVIDstudy/VIVID.SitesMap/README.md

     mapped to the British National Grid (CRS: 27700) using the Office for National Statistics Postcode Directory (ONSPD), November 2024 release.

-This repo contain a number of helper function for downloading [Office for National Statistics](https://www.ons.gov.uk/) (ONS) datasets using the [ONS API](https://developer.ons.gov.uk/) and another API behind the [ONS Open Geography portal](https://geoportal.statistics.gov.uk/).
+This repo contains a number of helper/interfacing functions for downloading [Office for National Statistics](https://www.ons.gov.uk/) (ONS) datasets using the [ONS API](https://developer.ons.gov.uk/) and another API behind the [ONS Open Geography portal](https://geoportal.statistics.gov.uk/).